nipapadak/XCLogParser2Sonar/README.md

 ## 📝 Description

-`xclogparser2sonar` is a simple command-line utility written in Swift that reads output of xclogparser and converts it into [SonarQube generic issues](https://docs.sonarqube.org/latest/analysis/generic-issue/) that can be imported via flag `sonar.externalIssuesReportPaths`.
+`xclogparser2sonar` is a simple command-line utility written in Swift that reads output of xclogparser and converts it into [SonarQube generic issues](https://docs.sonarqube.org/latest/analysis/generic-issue/) that can be imported via flag `sonar.externalIssuesReportPaths`, in other words, *all xcode warnings can be imported into sonarqube!*.

 - Sonarqube expects issues paths are relative to the root of the repository so please make sure to provide the absolute path to your repository using `--base-path`.
 - Some linker, target integrity, etc warnings/errors might come files sonarqube does not know (for example `*.xcodeproj/`) and sonar scanner might ignore these issues.
 One way to work-around this is to map issues from `*.xcodeproj/` to `*.xcodeproj/project.pbxproj`.
 Make sure sonarqube knows about `pbxproj` (I appended my pbxproj file path to `sonar.sources` flag)